 - Do stretching exercises.

-- Carry no more than 10 to 15 percent of your body weight in your notebook computer bag.
+- Carry no more than 10 to 15 percent of your body weight in your laptop computer bag.

 - Use an appropriate table and chair to promote good posture.